reactioncommerce/reaction-docs/developer/components/API.md

 ### withPermissions

-Sets a Boolean `hasPermissions` prop to be passed into the wrapped component based on `roles` or `group`.
+This sets a Boolean `hasPermissions` prop to be passed into the wrapped component based on `roles` or `group`.
 Like the others above, you can use it to conditionally show parts of the UI or change what functionality is available.
 Default roles used roles = ["guest", "anonymous"].
 This is overridden by group, if a group option is passed in.
 Example is show below without passing any option, and passing roles (commented), and group (commented).

 ```js